-A Step-By-Step Guide Creating a Split Test in Google Optimize:
+How To Create a Split Test in Google Optimize

 This is important because Google Optimize gives webmasters and digital markers the ability to optimise their website design and experiences based upon evidence rather than subjective opinions.
 This could mean the end of the Highest Paid Person’s Opinion (HIPPO) as the primary driver of website design.

 A split or redirect test as Google Optimize categorizes them, is one of the most popular type of experiment used in digital marketing.
-As the name suggests, a split test is a type of online controlled experiment where incoming visitors are randomly allocated between two or more page URLs.
+A split test is a type of online controlled experiment where incoming visitors are randomly allocated between two or more page URLs.

 They are often referred to as redirect tests because they redirect a randomly selected number of visitors landing on the default page to one or more alternative URLs.
 This means you can set up a split test in Google Optimize in a matter of minutes.
 There is no need to make any code changes or use a visual editor to make changes to the HTML on your page.